Corning in Tehama County, California — The American West (Pacific Coastal)

 It was then rebuilt by Gus Liersch the following year of 1900.
 It was once again rebuilt and modernized in 1927 by Otto Liersch.
 California Miners traveling by rail to the Gold Fields of Weaverville and French Gulch most often stayed at this hotel as it often provided well furnished rooms with the best of attendants at the rate of one or two dollars a day and offered meals at all hours, with the finest ingredients the markets had to offer.

 Transport to and from the Train Station was provided to it's patrons free of charge.

 E Clampus Vitus

 Erected 2007 by E Clampus Vitus, Lassen Loomis Chapter 1914.

 Location.
 39° 55.668′ N, 122° 10.942′ W. Marker is in Corning, California, in Tehama County.
-Marker is at the intersection of Solano Street and Fifth Street, on the right when traveling east on Solano Street.
-Touch for map.
+Marker is at the intersection of Solano Street and Fifth Street, on the Touch for map.
 Marker is at or near this postal address: 1301 Solano Street, Corning CA 96021, United States of America.
+Touch for directions.

 Regarding Miners Inn.
 In April 2011 the Miners Inn was closed and for sale.
 One real estate listing noted that the ground floor had 3-4 retail units, and the upper floors 8-10 residential units, and that the building could easily by restored to the 32-room hotel and saloon that it once was.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 21, 2011, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 525 times since then and 35 times this year.
+It was originally submitted on April 21, 2011, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 647 times since then and 24 times this year.
 Photos: 1, 2. submitted on April 21, 2011, by Andrew Ruppenstein of Sacramento, California. • Syd Whittle was the editor who published this page.